 In 2010 the closing of St. Vincents Hospital in Manhattan gifted me with time to indulge my wanderlust, and so I went to Lake Titicaca in the Bolivian highlands of South America to celebrate the winter solstice with the shamans.
-The Gerontologist just published a cover photo from that trip, and here is the story of the image that features an ancient ceramic portrait of the old man of the lake.
+On this trip I discovered a ceramic image that features an ancient portrait of an old man who once lived on the lake.

 I began the trip in La Paz and met up with my guide Theodore, a genial man with a vast knowledge of local history and culture.
 At 12,500 feet I was short of breath and suffering from mild altitude sickness.
 Lake Titicaca is a sacred place, and for the Aymara and Quechua speaking people it is home to Viracocha, the creator of the world.
 We took a detour to a little museum on Pariti Island, which is so small it is unmarked on most maps.
 After haggling with a local captain on a price, we set off in a motorboat for Pariti Island, a 45 minute ride.